Blogs > Settling Your Pet In

 If your puppy intentionally nips or bites you for attention or out of frustration, ignore the behaviour, and give your puppy a quick time out.
 Teaching your puppy how to play nicely should remedy this in the long term, but a puppy that continues to bite will grow into a dog that doesn’t understand boundaries, and you should consult a trainer or behaviourist for help before your puppy gets too big.

-Teach Your Pup Leash Etiquuete & Socialization: Take a Walk on the Not-So-Wild Side
+Teach Your Pup Leash Etiquuete & Socialisation: Take a Walk on the Not-So-Wild Side

 Once your puppy learns to play well with you and your family, you will want to encourage her to learn manners with other dogs and new people.
 To learn more about how to help your puppy become a good canine citizen and walk well on leash, get a new leash on life by checking out our next chapter!

-Chapter 4: Train Your Puppy Leash Etiquette & Socialization
+Chapter 4: Train Your Puppy Leash Etiquette & Socialisation

 A yellow lab puppy chewing on a leash while learning leash etiquette